 Safety is always a paramount consideration, and the BSA wishes to re-emphasize the following as unit, district, and council rocket activities are considered.

-A. Please refer to the Service Project Planning Guidelines.
+A. Please refer to the SAFE Service Project Planning Checklist.
 This document is a tool to help in planning service projects as well as Eagle Scout projects.

 A. The Boy Scout Handbook, Bear Handbook, and Webelos Handbook contain the program for the safe and responsible use of knives.
 The BSA believes choosing the right equipment for the job at hand is the best answer to the question of what specific knife should be used.
 We are aware that many councils or camps may have limits on the type or style of knife that should be used.
 The BSA neither encourages nor bans fixed-blade knives nor do we set a limit on blade length.
 Additional information is found in the Guide to Safe Scouting.